IBAnimatable/IBAnimatable/Documentation/Roadmap.md

-# IBAnimatable - Vision, Technical Considerations and Roadmap
+# Vision, Technical Considerations and Roadmap

 ## Vision
 IBAnimatable is an Open Source library to help designers and developers design and prototype UI, interaction, navigation, transition and animation for App Store ready Apps in Interface Builder.